TaitoUnited/wordpress-template/README.md

 Creating a new server environment:

 * Run `taito env apply:ENV` to create an environment for `dev` or `prod`.
+* For production environment: Configure hostname in `scripts/wordpress/helm-prod.yaml` file.
-* Deploy wordpress to the environment either by pushing changes to the correct branch or by triggering the deployment manually: `taito deployment trigger:ENV`.
+* Deploy wordpress to the environment either by merging some changes to the correct environment branch or by triggering the deployment manually: `taito deployment trigger:ENV`.
 * Immediately generate a new password for the admin user by using the WordPress admin GUI (`taito open admin:ENV`).
 The default password is: `initial-password-change-it-on-wp-admin-immediately`.
-If it's a non-production environment, you can write the new admin username/password to info:ENV script of `package.json` file.
+* For a non-production environment: You should write the new admin username/password to `info:ENV` script of `package.json` file.
 * For a non-production environment: Protect the environment from web crawlers by installing and activating the [HTTP Auth](https://wordpress.org/plugins/http-auth/) plugin for the `Complete Site`.
 Write the basic auth username/password to info:ENV script of `package.json` file.

 > All operations on production and staging environments require admin rights.
 Please contact devops personnel.